ishan-929/Microphone/README.md

 # 📌 Microphone!

 > A simple Microphone that you can build to record your Audio Data!
+Is able to store your audio Data into Binary, save that data onto an SD Card, and, by using a python script, you can change that Audio data to a full wav File where you can hear your recorded audio!

 ---